hfxbse/SportBuzzer/README.md

 * To get accurate times without being limited by the refresh rate of the display, the buzzer is handled completely via interrupts.
 Implementations of GUITask rely on the time when the buzzer was pressed to detect if it was pressed.

-A full documentation of the code can be found in the [wiki](https://github.com/StuBITtv/SportBuzzer/wiki).
+Full documentation of the code can be found in the [wiki](https://github.com/StuBITtv/SportBuzzer/wiki).

 Support from the Arduino IDE for the STM32-based microcontroller is added via the [stm32duino](https://github.com/stm32duino/Arduino_Core_STM32) project.
 The correct settings for the custom PCB are